Green Action Centre: Active and Safe Routes to School

 The Active and Safe Routes to School program works with schools and communities to help them encourage kids to walk and bike to school.
-The program promotes active transportation in order to keep children healthy, and safer, and to ensure they have clean air to breathe.
+The program promotes active transportation to keep children healthy and safer, and to ensure they have clean air to breathe.

 Composting

 Green Action Centre runs a compost promotion project to provide information, resources, and support for composting across Manitoba.
-They offer free public workshops for residents including backyard composting, winter composting and worm composting.
+They offer free public workshops for residents including backyard composting, winter composting, and worm composting.
 The organization also coordinates a Master Composter program that provides in-depth training on composting to individuals who become volunteer composting trainers.
 Green Action Composting also works with schools and communities to develop individualized programs.

 Environmental Speakers Bureau

 The Environmental Speakers Bureau offers classroom environmental presentations for schools in Winnipeg.
-Topics include recycling, litterless lunches, composting, climate change, water and the ecological footprint concept.
+Topics include recycling, litterless lunches, composting, climate change, water, and the concept of the ecological footprint.
 Presentations are offered for ages ranging from Nursery to Grade 12.
-The program delivers over 300 presentations annually to schools in Winnipeg and, by special arrangement, delivers in-service workshops on environmental education for teachers across Manitoba.
+The program delivers over 300 presentations annually to schools in Winnipeg and by special arrangement, delivers in-service workshops on environmental education for teachers across Manitoba.
 This popular school program is supported by the Manitoba Department of Conservation and Water Stewardship and by donations from individuals.